perasd9/TCK-NetCore-Microservices/README.md

 ## Features

-    -Microservices Architecture: Each business domain is represented as an independent microservice.
+    - Microservices Architecture: Each business domain is represented as an independent microservice.
-    -gRPC and REST APIs: Exposes both gRPC and REST endpoints for interaction.
+    - gRPC and REST APIs: Exposes both gRPC and REST endpoints for interaction.
-    -Polly for Resilience: Implements retry, circuit breaker, and fallback policies.
+    - Polly for Resilience: Implements retry, circuit breaker, and fallback policies.
-    -Caching: Utilizes server-side and memory caching for optimized data retrieval.
+    - Caching: Utilizes server-side and memory caching for optimized data retrieval.
-    -Authentication and Authorization: Implements JWT-based authentication for secure access.
+    - Authentication and Authorization: Implements JWT-based authentication for secure access.
-    -Performance Testing: K6 is used to measure performance across services.
+    - Performance Testing: K6 is used to measure performance across services.
 Performance testing was best established with complex objects i.e Place objects.
-    -Clean Architecture: Maintains separation of concerns, promoting clean code and maintainability.
+    - Clean Architecture: Maintains separation of concerns, promoting clean code and maintainability.
-    -Modified Saga Pattern: Implements distributed transaction management.
+    - Modified Saga Pattern: Implements distributed transaction management.

 ## Microservices